xf67/CS4314/README.md

 ## Chatbot

-`chatbot_l.py` is the chatbot that uses the finetuned model.
+`chatbot_l.py` is the basic chatbot that uses the finetuned model.

 You need to set the `model_path` parameter to the path of the finetuned model in the `main` function.